driftingPixel/NodeJs-Demo-App/README.md

 ### Authorisation

 App use authorisation by JWT token from </strong> node jsonwebtoken</strong> library with expparation time.
+Credentials in <strong>config.env</strong> file.
 //TODO change hardcoded credentials and add sign up endpoint.

-####Signing request
+#### Signing request

-Request must be signing by token in request <strong>Autorization</strong> Header.
+Request must be signing by token in request <strong>Autorization</strong> Header with 'Bearer' prefix.